- Important! Clean Your Xrefs Before Attaching Them

 If the drawing units in the Xref match the units in your main drawing, you'll see the same units in the Xref Units and Current Drawing Units menus (example: Feet).

-If the units in the Xref do not match the units in the main drawing, the two menus will be highlighted in red, as shown to the right.
+If the units in the Xref do not match the units in the main drawing, the two menus will be highlighted in red, as shown to the left.

 The red highlight does not necessarily equate to an error.
 Instead, it provides a reminder to confirm that the units in the Xref are set correctly.
 You can do so by either: